Plug-in hybrid: Series production

 Launched in China in December 2008, the BYD F3DM became the world's first mass-produced plug-in hybrid automobile.

 The BYD Qin, released in China in December 2013, replaced the F3DM.

-On December 15, 2008, BYD Auto began selling the BYD F3DM in China, becoming the first production plug-in hybrid sold in the world, though initially was available only for corporate and government customers.
+On December 15, 2008, BYD Auto began selling the BYD F3DM in China, becoming the first production plug-in hybrid to be sold worldwide, though it was initially available only to corporate and government customers.
 Sales to the general public began in Shenzhen in March 2010, but because the F3DM nearly doubles the price of cars that run on conventional fuel, BYD expects subsidies from the local government to make the plug-in affordable to personal buyers.

 Toyota tested 600 pre-production Prius Plug-ins in Europe and North America in 2009 and 2010.
 Volvo Cars built two demonstration versions of Volvo V70 Plug-in Hybrids in 2009 but did not proceed with production.
 The V60 plug-in hybrid was released in 2011 and was available for sale.

 In October 2010 Lotus Engineering unveiled the Lotus CityCar, a plug-in series hybrid concept car designed for flex-fuel operation on ethanol, or methanol as well as regular gasoline.

 GM launched the Chevrolet Volt in the U.S. on November 30, 2010, and retail deliveries began in December 2010.
-Its sibling the Opel/Vauxhall Ampera was launched in Europe between late 2011 and early 2012.
+Its sibling, the Opel/Vauxhall Ampera was launched in Europe between late 2011 and early 2012.
 GM calls its Chevrolet Volt series plug-in hybrid an "Extended-Range Electric Vehicle".

 The first deliveries of the Fisker Karma took place in July 2011, and deliveries to retail customers began in November 2011.
 The Toyota Prius Plug-in Hybrid was released in Japan in January 2012, followed by the United States in February 2012.
 Deliveries of the Prius PHV in Europe began in late June 2012.
 The Ford C-Max Energi was released in the U.S. in October 2012, the Volvo V60 Plug-in Hybrid in Sweden by late 2012.

 The Honda Accord Plug-in Hybrid was released in selected U.S. markets in January 2013, and the Mitsubishi Outlander PHEV in Japan in January 2013, becoming the first SUV plug-in hybrid in the market.
 Deliveries of the Ford Fusion Energi began in February 2013.
 BYD Auto stopped production of its BYD F3DM due to low sales, and its successor, the BYD Qin, began sales in December 2013.